dwmkerr/google-it/README.md

 # google-it [![Build Status](https://travis-ci.org/dwmkerr/google-it.svg?branch=master)](https://travis-ci.org/dwmkerr/google-it)

-Command line tool to quickly look something up on Google! *Disclaimer*: This is my first Golang project, so it's pretty stanky.
+Command line tool to quickly look something up on Google!

+*Disclaimer*: This is my first Golang project, built as a learning exercise, so it's pretty grotty.
 Any PRs or suggestions on how to improve are welcome!

 ![Video of Google It in action](assets/google-it.gif)